Wave 2 – National

 Leeds Children’s Hospital – 21 April 2021

 Dr Fiona Campbell provided the Birmingham and Leicester waves with an overview of her team’s QI journey at Leeds Children’s Hospital from the pilot wave in 2017 to the present day.
-This documents the gradual improvement in average HBa1c through a series of QI interventions including local QI training, DigiBete and schools workshops (contains: team working, driver diagrams, run chart, self-management education, sustainability and spread, team ambitions, goals and values).
+This documents the gradual improvement in average HBa1c through a series of QI interventions including local QI training, DigiBete and schools workshops (contains: first year of care, team working, driver diagrams, run chart, self-management education, sustainability and spread, team ambitions, goals and values).

 We ask all teams in the QI collaborative to define their purpose, and produce an overarching aim as to what their service strives for.
 Have a look at figure.
 1 below which gives an overview of the Leed’s team’s approach to this.